-For the year ended June 30, 2022, the annual money-weighted rate of return on investments, net of investment expense, was (10.7%).
+For the years ended June 30, 2023 and 2022, the annual money-weighted rate of return on investments, net of investment expense, was 6.97% and (10.7%), respectively.
 The money-weighted rate of return expresses investment performance, net of investment expenses, adjusted for changing amounts actually invested.